DavidRC-Projects/Rehab_Metrics/README.md

 * Add complication screening questions to identify red flags, such as swelling, fever, or sudden worsening of symptoms, and advise users to seek urgent medical attention if necessary.
 * Enable returning users to view their previous entries, update their information, and modify data in the worksheet.
 * Offer more tailored advice by introducing detailed questions relevant to the user's specific stage of recovery.
-* Improve password security by implementing hashed password input to hide the password as it is entered.

 ## Technologies Used
 * Visual Studio Code with assistance of flake8 linter extension.